iurii-chernigin/audio-streaming-data-platform/dwh/README.md

 ### Core

-This area contains cleaned and normalized data, that reflects business processes, their entities and relationships.
+This area contains cleaned and normalized data that reflects business processes, their entities and relationships.

+Data normilized according to the Data Vault 2.0 metology.
+Implementation is built using dbt with a dbtvault package.
+Link to implementation: https://github.com/iurii-chernigin/audio-streaming-dbt-datavault

 ![plot](./core-model.png)